Skip to main content

 older mother and adult daughter smiling at each other

-When an older loved one needs our help, we want to ensure our loved one has the services and supports they need to continue to enjoy life.
-At SDSU Extension, we want to help you find the resources needed to help you accomplish your goal.
-This webpage provides a summary of different options available to support the older loved ones in your life.
-In addition, you can read more about topics related to caring for an older loved one who needs your assistance.
+Most of us will be caregivers at some point in our lives.
+Caregivers are friends or relatives who help others complete routine tasks.
+When an older loved one needs our help, we want to ensure our loved one has the services and support they need to continue to enjoy life.
+SDSU Extension strives to help you find the resources needed to help you accomplish your goal.

 All Family Caregiving Content